jonathanlb/cat-wrangler/README.md

 the [public](public) directory under your webserver.

 If you want to specify your own style, say to change colors or spacing, write your css settings to [public/override-style.css](public/override-style.css).

-Generally, there are client/front-end configuration options in [config/clientConfig.js](config/clientConfig.js) and server configuration options in [config/serverConfig.js](serverConfig.js).
-Running `npm run config` will copy these files into `src/client|server` for installation/execution.
-Do not commit the changes written!
-You can restore the defaults with `npm run unconfig`.

 ## Event Configuration
 Event and user creation is not available from the web.